-(d) Restrictive Housing - Offenders that are housed in restrictive housing are provided out of cell exercise and additional recreational privileges per policy C. 1200, Conditions of Confinement.

-(e) Community Involvement - The facility recreation program should provide opportunities for community interaction with the offender population to the extent that the custody classification will permit.
-This involvement should, include but not be limited to; utilizing volunteers to provide instructional sessions.

-(f) Administration

-- (1) A schedule of daily recreational activities should be made available to the offender population and posted on offender bulletin boards. - (2) Documentation on the implementation and completion of structured and special activities and programs will be maintained on file at each facility. - (3) Each facility will develop procedures to guide in the selection, training and use of offenders as recreation assistants. - (4) Each facility will evaluate their program on an annual basis to determine if the program meets the needs of the offender population.

-(g) Movie Rentals

-- It is permissible/legal to show movies to groups of offenders when a Public Performance License is purchased; the license must be purchased on an annual basis.
-The license fee is determined by multiplying the company cost per offender minus the offenders who will not be able to participate in the program (i.e. restrictive housing or other populations.) - (2) Movies must be rented or purchased at various rates depending on the type of movie and the time it releases. - (3) Rentals are available from an approved local vendor. - (4) License will be purchased using Regional Welfare Funds and movie rental fees will be paid with Local Welfare Funds.
-The fees must be allocated from the current welfare allocation. - (5) Offender Service Clubs cannot provide funding to either purchase a license or to rent movies. - (6) Offenders may not be charged a fee to view movies.
+- (c) Handicapped Offenders who are handicapped by a physical or mental disability should be provided recreational opportunities.
+Activities for the handicapped population should be included in the annual recreation plan.
+Handicapped offenders should be included in scheduled recreational activities whenever possible (5-ACI-2C-11). - (d) Restrictive Housing & Special Management Offenders that are housed in Restrictive Housing and Special Management are provided out of cell exercise and additional recreational privileges per policy O. 0300, Conditions of Confinement (5-ACI-2E-02, 5-ACI-4A-27, 5-ACI-4B-05 & 5-ACI-4B-26). - (e) Community Involvement The facility recreation program should provide opportunities for community interaction with the offender population to the extent that the custody classification will permit.
+This involvement should, include but not be limited to; utilizing volunteers to provide instructional sessions. - (f) Administration - (1) A schedule of daily recreational activities should be made available to the offender population and posted on offender bulletin boards. - (2) Documentation on the implementation and completion of structured and special activities and programs will be maintained on file at each facility. - (3) Each facility will develop procedures to guide in the selection, training and use of offenders as recreation assistants (5-ACI-7C-03). - (4) Each facility will evaluate their program on an annual basis to determine if the program meets the needs of the offender population. - (g) Movie Rentals - (1) It is permissible/legal to show movies to groups of offenders when a Public Performance License is purchased; the license must be purchased on an annual basis.
+The license fee is determined by multiplying the company cost per offender minus the offenders who will not be able to participate in the program (i.e. restrictive housing or other populations.) - (2) Movies must be rented or purchased at various rates depending on the type of movie and the time it releases. - (3) Rentals are available from an approved local vendor.